gspindles/mj-score-eval/README.md

 ### 9.0 Seven Pairs

 Seven pairs hand are hands that consists of seven pairs.
 A Seven Pairs hand cannot count those patterns which specifically require chows, pungs, or kongs, but it can count for other patterns without such requirements.

-Four identical tiles can count as two pairs as long as kongs is not declared.
+Note: Four identical tiles can count as two pairs as long as kongs is not declared.

-#### 9.1.1 Seven Pairs : 七對子 : 35 -> 40
+#### 9.1.1 Seven Pairs : 七對子 : 30 -> 35
 The hand consists of seven pairs.

 Note: `Seven Pairs` is always `Concealed Hand`, so it scores at least 35+5=40 points.